vijithaepa/Advance-CSS3-features/README.md

 ```

 ## Contents Description
-> * html folder : has sub directories mathied to the sub topics.
+> * html folder : has sub directories matching to the sub topics.
-> * modernizr-custom.js : is an open source third party scrip library used in this discussion.
+> * [modernizr-custom.js](https://modernizr.com/) : is an open source third party script library used in this discussion.